robertoszek/pleroma-bot/README.md

 ## Features

 So basically, it does the following:
+* Can parse a Twitter [archive](https://twitter.com/settings/your_twitter_data), moving all your tweets to the Fediverse
 * Retrieves **tweets** and posts them on the Fediverse account if their timestamp is newer than the last post.
   * Can filter out RTs or not
   * Can filter out replies or not